 Serving in Seattle schools

-Serve in one of ten elementary and middle schools throughout the Seattle area.
-The schools we serve in are part of vibrant and diverse communities—147 languages are spoken in SPS.
+We currently serve in Seattle Public Schools (Explore our school and neighborhood map).
+The schools we serve in are part of vibrant and diverse communities—147 languages are spoken throughout.
 You will work with students from many different cultures and background and work alongside committed, caring educators.
-The vast majority of our AmeriCorps members live in Southeast or Southwest Seattle, in the same neighborhoods as our students and families and take public transportation (provided free to AmeriCorps members) to service each day.
-Watch this short video to get an inside look at our work in Seattle:
+With service in south Seattle, the vast majority of our AmeriCorps members live in Southeast or Southwest Seattle, in the same neighborhoods as our students and families and take public transportation (provided free to AmeriCorps members) to service each day.

 Working on a team

-Our fantastic program managers (PMs) are staff members who lead each team of AmeriCorps members through their experience in service, partnering with school leadership to ensure that City Year Seattle is best serving students and school communities.
+Work with a committed and diverse group of 5–7 other City Year AmeriCorps members who share your passion for service and personal growth on your school team.
+Our fantastic program managers (PMs) are staff members who lead each team of AmeriCorps members through their experience in service, partnering with school leadership to ensure that City Year Seattle/King County is best serving students and school communities.
 PMs observe and coach AmeriCorps members in their work with students, meet regularly to discuss their service experience, and provide guidance for the team on whole school initiatives and activities.
 Our PM team is full of inspiring, passionate, committed individuals and makes Seattle a great place to learn and grow during your year of service.

 Professional development